dajare/wolf_ckeditor/readme.md

 ## INSTALL

-- Unzip, and rename the wolf_ckeditor/ directory to ckeditor/ (remove "wolf_").
+### Rename plugin directory

+- When the archive is downloaded from Github it will unpack to a directory with a name having the pattern `dajare-wolf_ckeditor-123a4bc`.
+- Rename this to read simply `ckeditor` (remove `dajare-wolf_` and the `-nnnnnnn` suffix).

+### Upload and Activate

-- Upload the ckeditor/ folder and all its contents to the /wolf/plugins directory.
+- Upload the /ckeditor folder and all its contents to the /wolf/plugins directory.
 - Go to wolf Administration screen and activate the plugin.
 - When the screen has refreshed, click "Settings" link now available in the Plugins listing.